-Constructed between 1832 and 1835, the New York and Harlem Railroad, running along Park Avenue from City Hall to the Harlem River, mirrored in many ways the early modernization of Upper Manhattan.
-In 1873, the Village of Harlem was "annexed" to the City of New York; at the time it was considered one the most fashionable residential areas in which to live.7 Similarly, the Bronx's history includes the Grand Concourse, designed by Louis Risse, who intended for the street to become the Bronx's version of Paris's Champs Élysées.
-In 1909, the Concourse was extended south to 138th Street, stretching it to five miles and, at parts, 180 feet wide.
-In the early 20th century, the Concourse was considered to be the "Park Avenue of the Middle Class," bringing a centralized, "Main Street" connection through the entirety of the Bronx.8 This condition-of the edge of the city and, in this case, the edge of the Manhattan Grid-offers up a place to study the breakdown of the grid, its dissolution into urban infrastructure, and the physical possibilities of opening up to views as opposed to other buildings.
-The edge of the city is here bound and contained by large-scale urban infrastructures including Harlem River Drive, train tracks, but also sites in proximity to the Harlem River and the series of parks that line the edge of the city on both sides of the river.
-Geography and topography are two elements that should be explored.
+Constructed between 1832 and 1835, the New York and Harlem Railroad running along Park Avenue from City Hall to the Harlem River was in many ways the early modernization of Upper Manhattan.
+In 1873, the Village of Harlem was annexed to the City of New York.
+It was considered at the time to be one the most fashionable residential areas in which to live.7 Similarly, the Bronx s history includes the Grand Concourse, designed by Louis Risse, who intended for the street to become the Bronx s version of the Champs Elysees.
+In 1909, the Concourse was extended south to 138th St., stretching it to five miles, and at parts, 180 ft. wide.
+In the early 20th C., considered to be the

+Park Avenue of the Middle Class , bringing a centralized main street connection through the entirety of the Bronx.8 The condition of the edge of the city and in this case the edge of the Manhattan Grid offers up a place to both study the breakdown of the grid, its dissolution into urban infrastructure, and the physical possibilities of opening up to views, as opposed to other buildings.
+The edge of the city here is bounded and contained by large scale urban infrastructure from the Harlem River Drive, train tracks, but also sites in proximity to the Harlem River,